hrshit18/EduBot-AI/README.md

-# EduBot-AI
+# EduBot AI – A Multimodal AI Assistant

-A multimodal AI assistant built using Azure and Generative AI to help students and educators.
+This is an AI-powered assistant to help educators and students...